balihoo/balihoo-blip-sdk-node/README.md

 - locationId (string):  The location ID (required)
 - projection (string):  The data projection to return.
 Default is universal.
 - includeRefs (string):  Set to true to include referenced data.

+### patchLocationSigned()
+Applies the provided patch to the prescribed location

+Parameters:
+- locationId (string):  The location ID (required)
+- patch (string):  The JIFF patch to be applied (required)
+- source (string):  The source of the location data
+- redirect (string):  The URL to which the user should be redirected on success
+- sig (string):  The URL signature (required)

 ### getLocationIntersect()
 Returns the common data between all location projections